vever001/dmt_structure_export/README.md

 # Data Migrate Tool - Structure Export

-This project contains Drush command(s) that export the site structure of a D7 or D8 website to CSV files.
+This project contains Drush command(s) to export a Drupal 7 or Drupal 8 website structure to CSV files.
 Those CSV files can then be used to build mappings for a website migration.

 The `dmt-structure-export` Drush command will generate several CSV files: